 You may cancel your exam with no additional fee up to 24 hours prior to your scheduled exam.
-Please visit https://app.prolydian.com/testattempts to cancel your exam within the allowable window.
-Any request to reschedule an exam within 24 hours prior to the originally scheduled exam time will incur a retake fee (as previously listed).
+Please visit https://app.prolydian.com/testattempts to cancel your exam within the allowable cycle.
+Any request to cancel or reschedule an exam within 24 hours prior to the originally scheduled exam time will incur an additional fee to take the exam (standard, respective retake rates apply as previously listed).

-No fees will be refunded in the event a candidate fails to report at the scheduled time, fails to register for an exam within the allowed exam window, or decides to not register for an exam after having their application approved.
+No fees will be refunded in the event a candidate fails to report at the scheduled time, fails to register for an exam within the allowed exam cycle, or decides to not register for an exam after having their application approved.